trozware/troznet/content/post/2019/swiftui-data-flow.md

     }
 ```

 The form consists of 3 subviews - one each for selecting the pizza, size and crust.
-The Pizza struct holds all three properties, but each subview only needs to have a link to the single property that it controls.
+The Pizza struct holds all three properties, but each subview only needs a `Binding` to the single property that it controls.
 The Text view after the Form is to prove that all the selections come back to the parent.

 ![Pizza View][4i]